Nexus Install Guide Manage License Buy Now

 1. Log in to your Noiseforge account and click Download Mac.

-2. Extract the .zip file.
-You'll find:
+2. Extract the .zip.
+You'll get two packages:

-Step 2 — Copy to Plugin Folders
+Step 2 — Copy to the Plugin Folders

-For VST3 (Reaper, Cubase, Ableton, Studio One, etc.):
+VST3 (Reaper, Cubase, Ableton, Studio One, Bitwig, …)

 ~/Library/Audio/Plug-Ins/VST3/

-For AU (Logic Pro, GarageBand, etc.):
+AU (Logic Pro, GarageBand)

 ~/Library/Audio/Plug-Ins/Components/

-💡 How to Access the Library Folder
+💡 How to open the Library folder

 Step 3 — Bypass macOS Gatekeeper

-Method 2 — System Settings (if Method 1 doesn't work)
+Method 2 — Click-through in System Settings

-5. Go back to your DAW, rescan plugins, and try again.
+4. Go back to your DAW, rescan plugins, and try again.

 Step 4 — Open Your DAW